 Gloucestershire Police Inspector Jason Keates suggested that the proximity of the school had led to the camera being used for longer periods.

-"But there's also the possibility that a couple of years ago it was set fire to, so people have probably got used to the fact that it hasn't been switched on and they still believe that it's not on," he said.
+"But there's also the possibility that a couple of years ago it was set fire to, so people have probably got used to the fact that it hasn't been switched on and they still believe that it's not

 Another camera in Gloucestershire on the A48 at Alvington caught 424 speeding drivers while the rest of the cameras caught about 40 people.